ShipEngine/connect-website/reference/methods/get-sales-orders-by-date.md

       type: method
       description: A method that returns the time range as a string.

-    - name: includeChanges
-      type: boolean
-      description: Indicates whether orders that were modified during the date/time range should be returned.
-        If `false` (the default), then only orders that were *created* during the date/time are returned.

     - name: paging
       type: object
       description: An object that indicates that page preferences for the items that are returned from this method.